^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Tuberculosis of the intestine, peritoneum and mesenteric lymph nodes according to the classification of tuberculosis adopted in our country (1973) is referred to the group of tuberculosis of other organs and systems (in contrast to pulmonary tuberculosis).
+Tuberculosis of the intestine, peritoneum and mesenteric lymph nodes, according to the classification of tuberculosis adopted in our country (1973), is classified as a group of tuberculosis of other organs and systems (in contrast to pulmonary tuberculosis).

 Causes of intestinal tuberculosis

-Tuberculosis of the intestine can be an expression of the primary (primary intestinal tuberculosis complex), secondary (intrakanalkulyarnoe infection with cavernous pulmonary tuberculosis) or hematogenous extrapulmonary tuberculosis.
-Dominant manifestations of primary tuberculosis (often chronically current), accounting for 70% of cases of abdominal forms of tuberculosis.
-The path of spreading is lymphogenic ("adenogenic").
+Intestinal tuberculosis may be an expression of primary (primary intestinal tuberculosis complex), secondary (intracanalicular infection in cavernous pulmonary tuberculosis) or hematogenous extrapulmonary tuberculosis.
+Primary tuberculosis (often chronic) manifestations predominate, accounting for 70% of cases of abdominal tuberculosis.
+The route of spread is lymphogenous ("adenogenic").

-In primary tuberculosis, intestinal damage is often associated with bovine mycobacterium (Mycobacterium bovis), with secondary and hematogenous tuberculosis with mycobacteria of the human (Mycobacterium tuberculosis) or intermediate (Mycobacterium africanum) species.
+In primary tuberculosis, intestinal damage is often associated with bovine mycobacteria (Mycobacterium bovis), and in secondary and hematogenous tuberculosis, with human mycobacteria (Mycobacterium tuberculosis) or intermediate (Mycobacterium africanum) species.

 Causes and pathogenesis of intestinal tuberculosis